Lucassifoni/pwmx/README.md

 ### Todo

-[ ] More tests now that the draft is written
+[ ] More tests now that a first draft is written
 [ ] Sample project showing behavior on a host & on a board